microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ## Part 1: Create a webview-based extension

-Before installing the toolkit, you need to create a webview-based extension to use the toolkit in.
+Before installing the toolkit, you need to create a webview-based extension.
 The following steps are taken directly from the Visual Studio Code [Your First Extension](https://code.visualstudio.com/api/get-started/your-first-extension) guide and [Webview API](https://code.visualstudio.com/api/extension-guides/webview) guide.

 To generate a basic extension, we can use [Yeoman](https://yeoman.io/) and the [Visual Studio Code Extension Generator](https://www.npmjs.com/package/generator-code).
 First, though, make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.
 Then, install Yeoman and the generator using the following command: